RebuffetLucas/IPH_6501/README.md

-# Meta-NK consortium: A standardized terminology that provides a basis for subsequent studies of the role of human Natural killer (NK) cells in health and disease.

 ## Article information

 **Title:** A tetraspecific engager armed with a non-alpha IL-2 variant harnesses natural killer cells against B cell non-Hodgkin lymphoma